-Vegetative cover is beneficial for the soil as well as for the European hamster12 July 2018
+Vegetative cover is beneficial for the soil as well as for the European hamster12 juillet 2018

 In nitrate vulnerable zones, when a crop is harvested before the 1st of September, a catch crop cover must be planted.
 This obligation may seem restrictive and costly, but it is a real agronomic investment, including in the hamster zone where mix-species covers make it possible to preserve the habitat of this mammal.